haberdashPI/vscode-selection-utilities/README.md

 position of two regions of text.
 The following commands manipulate or recall from a memory a set of selections.
 Saved selections are displayed in the editor using a distinct color.

-All of the commands that recall or store from memory take an optional argument `register` which is a string that names a specific memory register.
+All of the commands that recall or store from memory take an optional argument, `register`, which is a string that names a specific memory register.
 If not specified, the "default" memory register is used.
 Only the default register is displayed.